dinochiti/kmeans-go/README.md

 The `manyruns.py` Python script runs the executable many times with different inputs, several times per input set, with a max and min result discarded.

-Here's the total time trended across input sets and numbers of worker routines:
+Here's the total time in milliseconds trended across input sets and numbers of worker routines:

 | number of workers  |  1     |  2     |  4     |  8     |  16    |
 |--------------------|--------|--------|--------|--------|--------|